xmatters/xm-labs-step-msteam-channels/README.md

 1. Still in the App Registration you've created, click **Certificates & secrets**
 1. Under **Client secrets** click **New client secret**
 1. Enter a **Description** if you want.
 Choose how long you want this secret to last before it expires.
 Click **Add**
 1. A **Client Secret** will be created and you'll be able to see the value.
-Make note of this with the Client ID and Tenant ID, you'll need it later too.
+Make note of this along with the Client ID and Tenant ID, you'll need it later too.

 # Flow Designer Steps